DanielJunghans/danieljunghans.github.io/_projects/1_project.markdown

 <div class="img">
     <img class="col three" src="{{ site.baseurl }}/assets/img/graph1.PNG">
 </div>
 The neural networks could not perform as well as the baseline.
 For my next experiment, I gave my ANNs access to every activation function in the neat-python library.
-The were the results for all 50 runs after 20,000 generations:
+Here are the results for all 50 runs after 20,000 generations:
 <div class="img">
     <img class="col three" src="{{ site.baseurl }}/assets/img/graph2.PNG">
 </div>
-It is clear that the neural networks improved, but they still failed to surpass the baseline.
+The neural networks improved, but they still failed to surpass the baseline.
 My next experiment was to run all the ANNs on a un-normalized dataset.
 This was the result for all 50 runs after 15,000 generations:

 <div class="img">
     <img class="col three" src="{{ site.baseurl }}/assets/img/graph3.PNG">